pajaz/DataSecurityCourse2022/Homework/Lesson1.md

 * Definitely a useful article.
 * Definitely something I maybe should've read before starting with the installations but I managed and ended up doing pretty much the same steps.
 * The GRUB menu pre-boot edit part was something I haven't looked in to before.
+Didn't have to know but it goes in the "nice to know" -category

 ### Karvinen 2021: Install Webgoat 8 - [Learn Web Pentesting](https://terokarvinen.com/2020/install-webgoat-web-pentest-practice-target/)